Strong dollar hits US companies

 New York.
 The uninterrupted soaring of the US dollar is increasingly causing problems for US companies.
 Experts are therefore assuming that the strong currency will have left its mark on company balance sheets in the coming days for companies to start their reporting season for the past summer quarter.

 But that is precisely what is increasingly becoming a problem for companies that also sell their products abroad.
 The strong dollar is one of the reasons why the profit expectations of the largest US companies have to be lowered further, said Erik Knutzen, chief investor for mixed funds at the investment company Neuberger Berman.
-“It’s one of the factors that leads to skepticism about US stocks.”
+“It’s one of the factors that leads to skepticism regarding US stocks.”

 Bleak prospects